DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_ref (

-dst BIGINT, -- DECLARATION node id (LOCAL, PARAM, METHOD, TYPE_DECL)
+dst BIGINT NOT NULL -- DECLARATION node id (LOCAL, PARAM, METHOD, TYPE_DECL)

 );